Ruud Kaiser

-Ruud Kaiser (born 26 December 1960) is a Dutch association football manager and former player, who played as a midfielder.
+Ruud Kaiser (born 26 December 1960) is a Dutch football manager, coach and former player who played as a midfielder.
+He is currently the coach of Helmond Sport's under-19 team.

 Playing career

 Born in Amsterdam, Kaiser began his career with his hometown club, Ajax, before leaving in 1980 to join Antwerp.
-He would later play for Coventry City and OGC Nice before returning to the Netherlands with FC Den Bosch and SVV.
+He would later play for Coventry City and Nice before returning to the Netherlands with FC Den Bosch and SVV.
 He ended his career in Belgium with KFC Dessel Sport.

+Kaiser also represented the Netherlands at under-16, Netherlands under-18/19, and under-21 level.